aarezshaikh-tech/Random-Number-Game/README.md

-Random Number Game — Project Description
+# Random Number Generator (Python)

-Description
-A Python program that generates a random number within a user-defined range.
-The program validates user input to ensure correctness and handles invalid cases gracefully.
+A simple Python program that generates a random number within a user-defined range.

-Key Features
+## Features

-User-defined number range
+- Takes user input for maximum range
+- Validates input to avoid errors
+- Generates a random number using Python's standard library

+## Concepts Used
+- User input handling
-Input validation
+- Input validation
+- Conditional statements

-Random number generation
+- Random module

-Simple console output

-Technologies Used
+## How to Run

-Python
+1. Ensure Python is installed

-random module

-Purpose
-Created to strengthen understanding of input validation, conditional logic, and random number generation in Python.
+2. Run the program using:
+   python random_number_generator.py